Certified Insurance Counselors (CIC) are recognized for their expertise and commitment to the industry.

 Register

-In this CIC Personal Lines course, you will focus on the Property and Casualty insurance industry, covering topics related to Personal Residential, Personal Auto, and Personal Umbrella or Excess Policies.
-Through exploring the intricacies of policy coverages, limitations, and exclusions you will be able to identify risks and coverage gaps of personal lines clients, offer coverage solutions, and learn how to respond in the event of a loss.
+With a focus on the Property and Casualty insurance sector, you will learn about topics including Personal Residential, Personal Auto, and Personal Umbrella or Excess Policies in this CIC Personal Lines course.
+You will be able to identify risks and coverage gaps of personal lines clients, suggest coverage alternatives, and understand how to react in the event of a loss by exploring the nuances of policy coverages, limitations, and exclusions.

 Register